TexasInstruments/edgeai-tidlrunner/README.md

 ./setup_pc_gpu.sh
 ```

 This script installs the CUDA based tidl-tools and nvidia-hpc-sdk.
-The user ha to make sure the system has CUDA gpus appropriate nvidia graphics drivers.
+The user has to make sure the system has CUDA gpus appropriate nvidia graphics drivers.

 ### To setup on EVM, run: